natverse/neuromorphr/README.md

 Acknowledging the data and tools
 --------------------------------

-The [neuromorpho.org](http://neuromorpho.org) has a [terms of use](http://neuromorpho.org/useterm.jsp), which proviides guidance on how best to credit This package was created by Alexander Bates, while in the hroup of Gregory Jefferis.
+The [neuromorpho.org](http://neuromorpho.org) has a [terms of use](http://neuromorpho.org/useterm.jsp), which proviides guidance on how best to credit This package was created by Alexander Bates, while in the group of [Dr. Gregory Jefferis](https://en.wikipedia.org/wiki/Gregory_Jefferis).
 You can cite this package as:

 ``` r
 citation(package = "neuromorphr")